-In this case, Employee was warned that the failure to appear could result in sanctions as enumerated in Rule 621.3.
-Because Employee failed to update her address of record in writing with this Office, the April 8, 2013 Order was returned to this Office by the US Postal Service and stamped as "Forward Time Exp Rtn to Sender."
-As such, she did not appear for the May 22, 2013 Prehearing Conference.
-Employee also failed to provide a Statement of Good Cause on or before May 30, 2013 to explain her failure to appear.
+In this case, Employee was warned that the failure to appear at a scheduled proceeding could result in sanctions as enumerated in OEA Rule 621.3.
+Employee failed to appear at the June 24, 2013 Prehearing Conference.
+Employee also failed to provide a Statement of Good Cause on or before July 2, 2013 to explain his failure to submit a brief.
 Based on the foregoing, I find that Employee's lack of diligence in pursuing an appeal before OEA constitutes a failure to prosecute and serves grounds for the dismissal of this matter.